 x > 20 and y!= 0 and x/y < 5

-The semantics of the and expression is that it is commutative and associative and the order of evaluation of the subexpressions should not matter.
+The semantics of the and expression is that it is both commutative and associative, so the order of evaluation of the subexpressions should not matter.
 But from the point of view of the pragmatics of the short-circuit evaluation, we may reorder such subexpressions to our advantage and improve the code.

-Another advantage of short-circuit evaluation is with evaluation of expressions involving pointers.
+Another advantage of short-circuit evaluations is how they evaluate expressions involving pointers.
 Consider the following example of traversing a linked list in C (Scott, 2016):

 short3.c